Molybdenum Disulfide Monolayer Film

 |Classification / Family||Transition metal dichalcogenides (TMDCs), 2D Semiconductor Materials, Nano-electronics, Nano-photonics, Materials science|

-* Other sizes available: 2 cm × 2 cm or 2 inches in diameter, 4 inches in diameter custom-made sizes, please contact us for more details.
+* Other sizes available: 2 cm × 2 cm or 2 inches in diameter (sapphire substrate only) or custom-made sizes, please contact us for more details.

 High-quality molybdenum disulfide monolayer films are available on 2 different substrates: SiO2/Si and Sapphire.
 Different sizes and substrates of monolayer MoS2 films are also available via custom order.
 Discontinuous isolated triangular crystals (crystal islands) films are also available via custom request, please contact us for more details.